How to Prepare for Amazon Software Development Engineering Interview?

 - The candidate is tested on whether he/she can solve real-world problems using the knowledge of data structures and algorithms.
 The expectation is to be able to arrive at the most optimized solution to the given problem.
 Your ability to convey your algorithmic knowledge along with code is a must.

 - Below is the distribution of the types of problems that were generally encountered in an Amazon interview.
 This data is based on the interview experiences from Glassdoor for Amazon.

-- Check the link How to Get a Job in Product Based Companies? to deal with in-depth technical coding question, what approach and tips you should follow during the interview.
+- Check the link How to Get a Job in Product Based Companies? to deal with in-depth technical coding questions, what approach, and tips you should follow during the interview.

 - Check the amazon site Software Development Topics to go through all the topics for technical rounds.

-- Ask all the clarifying questions, think about the Brute Force approach, optimize the solution and then write down the code.
-This is the simple step we recommend you to follow to solve the coding question.
+- Ask all the clarifying questions, think about the Brute Force approach, optimize the solution, and then write down the code.
+This is the simple step we recommend you follow to solve the coding question.